MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 giving that we are dealing with USD let's imagine that we are US based and take those commissions.

 Slippage
-Given that we work with higly liquid stocks I will assume a 2bp slippage (-0.02% per trade)
+Given that we work with higly liquid stocks I will assume a 2bp slippage (-0.02% per trade).

 ---